Mitchel Lasser

 Mitchel Lasser is an American lawyer, currently the Jack G. Clarke Professor of Law at Cornell Law School, and formerly the Samuel D. Thurman Professor at S.J.
 Quinney College of Law, University of Utah and the Maurice R. Greenberg Visiting Professor at Yale Law School in 2007–2008.
+His work is primarily focused on comparative law, European Union law, and judicial process.
+Additionally, he is a co-director of the Cornell Summer Institute of International and Comparative Law in Paris, co-sponsored by Cornell Law School and the Université Paris I Panthéon-Sorbonne.